williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 | Zach Collins      | 2,958        | 748              | 0.353             |
 | Both              | 839          | 297              | 0.354             |

+Below is the rate by distance for Wembanyama, Collins, and the league average.
+Wembanyama has higher rates than Collins and league average until 5 feet out.

+![Distance Proportion](https://williamscale.github.io/attachments/shot-diet-defense-centers/dist_prop_all.png)
+![Distance Proportion Rim](https://williamscale.github.io/attachments/shot-diet-defense-centers/dist_prop_rim.png)

 Opponents take slightly fewer shots at the rim with Collins than Wembanyama.
 I did not expect this.
 Of course, other personnel matters and it's just a small piece of the puzzle.
-Below is the rate by distance for Wembanyama, Collins, and the league average.

-![Distance Proportion](https://williamscale.github.io/attachments/shot-diet-defense-centers/dist_prop_all.png)
-![Distance Proportion Rim](https://williamscale.github.io/attachments/shot-diet-defense-centers/dist_prop_rim.png)
+I would be interested in seeing the same data with other centers around the league to see if there are any outliers.
+Incorporating perimeter defenders into the equation may also reveal interesting results.
+Perhaps centers with lower opponent rim rates are playing alongside better defenders with lower blow-by rates, screen navigation, etc.

 ## Rim Defense

-also do a fg% vs distance from basket average (will require scraping all shots I think) then vw and zc averages. so line graph with 3 lines, xaxis is distance, y axis is fg%.

 I don't have contested FGA data by lineup so to incorporate it, I've included possessions in which both Wembanyama and Collins are on the floor together.
 Rim attempts are contested at about the same rate, but again Collins has a slight edge.